Updated August 2023

 What is the “allowed amount” for a medical service?

 As noted above, insurers usually negotiate how much they will pay for the costs of covered health care services with physicians, hospitals, and other health care providers in the health insurance plan’s network of health care providers.
 These negotiated amounts are known as the “allowed amount,” and sometimes the “eligible expense,” or “negotiated rate.”
 Health care providers participating in a plan’s network agree to accept these payment amounts when a person covered by the plan uses their services.
 The cost-sharing charges the enrollee owes (for example, a 20% coinsurance rate) are based on this allowed amount.
 If an enrollee uses a provider that is not in the plan’s network, the overall charge could be higher than the allowed amount.
 And the enrollee may be required to pay the excess, a practice known as “balance billing.”
 A provider participating in the enrollee’s plan network cannot balance bill the enrollee, and the No Surprises Act provides additional protections against certain kinds of these so-called “surprise” medical bills.

 Is there any limit on the total amount of cost-sharing charges that an enrollee in a marketplace health insurance plan has to pay?

-If the maximum out-of-pocket limit required in the health reform law only applies to in-network care, what happens if an enrollee gets care from providers that are not in the health insurance plan’s network?
+What happens if an enrollee gets care from providers that are not in the health insurance plan’s network?

-If an enrollee receives a significant amount of health care from providers outside of a health insurance plan’s network, she could pay more in total deductibles, coinsurance and copayments than the out-of-pocket limit, because the limit does not apply to cost-sharing charges related to out-of-network health care services.
+If an enrollee receives a significant amount of health care from providers outside of a health insurance plan’s network, they could pay more in total deductibles, coinsurance and copayments than the out-of-pocket limit, because the limit does not apply to cost-sharing charges related to out-of-network health care services.